akosbordas/ncore-client/README.md

 NcoreClient client = new DefaultNcoreClient();
 ```

-The other option to instantiate your client by setting username and password directly in it's constructor:
+The other option to instantiate your client by setting username and password directly by it's constructor:

 ```java
 NcoreClient client = new DefaultNcoreClient("username", "password");